department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2022-audit/research/audit-conversation-guide.md

 # Conversation Guide for Authenticated Experience team - My VA Audit Improvements

 - [ ] Make sure the feature flipper is turned on for the participant before the session
-- [ ] Start a thread in feedback backchannel with a link to Mural board for observations
+- [ ] Start a thread in feedback backchannel with a link to observations document and observer instructions

 ## Starting the session
 - _Keep observers in waiting room to ask participant if they still consent to having observers in the session.
 Tell them to have their camera on with full name displayed for a brief introduction to particpant when they are admitted to the session._